How to Plastic-free your Safari. 6 simple & practical insights

-Africa and the world, in general, have taken a big leap in the ‘GO GREEN’ initiative to save the world by using less plastic.
+Africa and the world, in general, have taken a big leap in the ‘GO GREEN’ initiative to save the world by being more plastic-free.
 This minimizes the creation of waste and air pollution from burning used plastic bags.
 This initiative has been embraced by African countries.

 The best example is Rwanda which banned plastic in 2008.
 Kigali has since been praised as one of the cleanest cities in the world.